mineralcloud/mineralcloud.github.io/_includes/software/express/express.md

 </center>
 This figure shows the EOS fitting workflow, which is a zoomed-in view of the corresponding block in figure 4, denoted by “equation of state (EOS) block”.
 The complete procedure is:

-1. Given a set of crude equation of state parameters (could be a guess or from papers), and user-desired pressures, calculate the volumes corre- sponding to these pressures.
+1. Given a set of crude equation of state parameters (could be a guess or from papers), and userdesired pressures, calculate the volumes corresponding to these pressures.
-2. Generateaseriesofinputsofself-consistent(scf)calculationsatthesevol- umes based on a template input file, send them to QUANTUM ESPRESSO.
+2. Generate a series of inputs of self-consistent(scf) calculations at these volumes based on a template input file, send them to QUANTUM ESPRESSO.
 3. Collect the outputs, extract pressures vs volumes from them and fit an approximate equation of state.
 4. Similar to 1, find the volumes corresponding to user-desired pressures using the new approximate equation of state.
 5. Similarto2,generateaseriesofinputsofstructureoptimizationsatthese volumes and send them to QUANTUM ESPRESSO.